 William had also been in trouble with the law before.
 In the 1851 census he was a prisoner in Aylesbury Gaol.
 I’ve not been able to find out what his crime was.

 A search of historic newspapers revealed that William had also been committed to Aylesbury Gaol in 1859, sentenced to 21 days for ‘misbehaviour in the workhouse’.
 The gaol receiving books record that William was a wood splitter, age 29.

-After William Jennings and Richard Talmer served their sentences of imprisonment with hard labour, it’s very likely that they immediately returned to the workhouse.
+After William Jennings and Richard Talmer served their sentences, it’s very likely that they immediately returned to the workhouse.
 In 1871, both men were enumerated there again — William a 41-year-old sawyer and Richard a 25-year-old Ag Lab.
 In spite of Richard’s stated occupation, I have no evidence that he ever worked in the outside world.
-If the men were friends, Richard would not have William’s company for long; the same quarter that the census was taken, William Jennings died, aged 41.
+If the men were friends or lovers, Richard would not have William’s company for long; the same quarter that the census was taken, William Jennings died, aged just 41.

 However, for the first time since he was a child, Richard was with family members, as his grandparents William and Frances Talmer had (sadly) joined him at the workhouse.
 Nevertheless, though the three appear together, the inmates were enumerated alphabetically, so they may not have had a warm relationship.
 Frances died in 1876, and Richard and his grandfather were still in the workhouse in 1881, that time appearing on separate pages.
 William passed away in 1885 aged about 90.

 Richard was still in the workhouse in the censuses of 1891 and 1901.
 In 1901, his place of birth was unknown, and a note in the last column (illegible to me) suggests that his health was failing.